National Security Agency: The PRISM program

 Former NSA director General Keith Alexander claimed that in September 2009 the NSA prevented Najibullah Zazi and his friends from carrying out a terrorist attack.
-However, this claim has been debunked and no evidence has been presented demonstrating that the NSA has ever been instrumental in preventing a terrorist attack.
+However, no evidence has been presented demonstrating that the NSA has ever been instrumental in preventing a terrorist attack.

+The FASCIA database

+FASCIA is a database created and used by the U.S. National Security Agency that contains trillions of device-location records that are collected from a variety of sources.
+Its existence was revealed during the 2013 global surveillance disclosure by Edward Snowden.

+The FASCIA database stores various types of information, including Location Area Codes (LACs), Cell Tower IDs (CeLLIDs), Visitor Location Registers (VLRs), International Mobile Station Equipment Identity (IMEIs) and MSISDNs (Mobile Subscriber Integrated Services Digital Network-Numbers).
+Over about seven months, more than 27 terabytes of location data were collected and stored in the database.

+Commercial Solutions for Classified (CSfC)

+Commercial Solutions for Classified (CSfC) is a key component of the NSA's commercial cybersecurity strategy.
+CSfC-validated commercial products are proven to meet rigorous security requirements for protection of classified National Security Systems (NSS) data.
+Once validated, the Department of Defense (DoD), Intelligence Community, Military Services, and other U.S. government agencies are able to implement these commercial hardware and software technologies into their data protection and cybersecurity solutions.

 Hacking operations

-Besides the more traditional ways of eavesdropping in order to collect signals intelligence, NSA is also engaged in hacking computers, smartphones and their networks.
-A division which conducts such operations is the Tailored Access Operations (TAO) division, which has been active since at least circa 1998.
+Besides the more traditional ways of eavesdropping to collect signals intelligence, the NSA is also engaged in hacking computers, smartphones, and their networks.
+A division that conducts such operations is the Tailored Access Operations (TAO) division, which has been active since at least circa 1998.

 According to the Foreign Policy magazine, "... the Office of Tailored Access Operations, or TAO, has successfully penetrated Chinese computer and telecommunications systems for almost 15 years, generating some of the best and most reliable intelligence information about what is going on inside the People's Republic of China."
 In an interview with Wired magazine, Edward Snowden said the Tailored Access Operations division accidentally caused Syria's internet blackout in 2012.